-Neonatal mortality among home births declined marginally during 2005-19, but did not contribute to India's mortality decline, except a small positive effect in the higher mortality states.
+Neonatal mortality among home births declined marginally during 2005-19, but did not contribute to India's mortality decline, except a small positive effect in the higher mortality states

-Over the past one and a half decades, (Figure 3.13)
+Over the past one and a half decades, home births in India decreased from 61% to 11% (Figure 3.13).
 Neonatal mortality among home births declined only marginally from 39 per 1000 live births in 2005-06 to 35 in 2019-21, mainly coming from higher mortality state cluster.